thenewguy/premailer/README.rst

-    remove_unset_properties=True # Remove CSS properties if their value is unset when merged allow_network=True # allow network access to fetch linked css files allow_insecure_ssl=False # Don't allow unverified SSL certificates for external links
+    remove_unset_properties=True # Remove CSS properties if their value is unset when merged allow_network=True # allow network access to fetch linked css files allow_insecure_ssl=False # Don't allow unverified SSL certificates for external links session=None # Session used for http requests - supply your own for caching or to provide authentication

 For more advanced options, check out the code of the ``Premailer`` class and all its options in its constructor.